dominikh/go-mode.el/README.md

 - Built-in support for displaying code coverage as calculated by `go test` (`go-coverage`)

+# Installation

+Put go-mode.el into a directory of your choice and add an instruction in the Emacs init file to load it

+     (add-to-list 'load-path "/place/where/you/put/it/")

+From within Emacs, run M-x update-file-autoloads, point it at the go-mode.el file and tell it to generate a go-mode-load.el file.

+To the Emacs init file add

+     (require 'go-mode-load)

+Restart Emacs.

 # Other extensions

 There are several third party extensions that can enhance the Go